iPlumb3r/EcosystemMapping/ReadMe.md

 Motivation
 -
+Mapping the environment in which we are currently evolving (or the one in which we wish to evolve in the future) allow us :
-Mapping your environment allows you to have both a global and detailed vision of it ...
+* to have both a global and detailed vision about it
-... in order to be able to better act on it
+* to be able to better act on it

 Mantra
 -